m3db/m3/docs/operational_guide/placement_changes.md

 #### Weight

 This value should be an integer and controls how the cluster will weigh the number of shards that an individual node will own.
 If you're running the M3DB cluster on homogenous hardware, then you probably want to assign all M3DB nodes the same weight so that shards are distributed evenly.
 On the otherhand, if you're running the cluster on heterogenous hardware, then this value should be higher for nodes with higher resources for whatever the limiting factor is in your cluster setup.
-For example, if disk space (as opposed to memory or CPU) is the limiting factor in how many shards any given node in your cluster can tolerate, then you could assign a higher value to nodes in your cluster that have larger disks and the placement calcualtions would assign them a higher number of shards.
+For example, if disk space (as opposed to memory or CPU) is the limiting factor in how many shards any given node in your cluster can tolerate, then you could assign a higher value to nodes in your cluster that have larger disks and the placement calculations would assign them a higher number of shards.

 #### Endpoint